syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Binding SelectionChanged event

 In `SfListView`, the [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanged) event is raised once the selection process has been completed.
-MVVM for the `SelectionChanged` event can be achieved by binding through the event to command converter.
+MVVM for the `SelectionChanged` event can be achieved by binding the event to command converter.

 {% tabs %}
 {% highlight xaml %}